 Some of the updating seems to have value, for example, for those that boot up Windows, virus protection is probably your best friend, and the virus signature updates that come down daily are needed to keep your machine healthy.
 But do I really need the update to iPhoto that adds Kazakhstan localization and minor improvements to the help system?

 With all these updates going on each day, multiplied by a dozen machines or so that I have to maintain, I am really starting to notice the impact.
 With over 200 apps on each machine, and with all of them shouting to suckle with mother every day, it’s all becoming a bit much.
-I find that I am spending too much time updating, and not enough time dating.
+I find that I am spending too much time updating

 So I decided to see how much of a life I was actually missing due to our software developer’s obsessions with The Update, and that statistic is staggering.